Spelling Rules and Generalizations

 • Silent e helps keep some words from looking like plurals, as in please ~ not pleas, and house ~ not hous.

-• e indicates when the letter g or c stands for its soft sound, as in cage or race.
+• In addition, e indicates when the letter g or c stands for its soft sound, as in cage or race.

 How do I know if I use silent e or a vowel digraph?
 Learn the words as homophones!